confluentinc/streaming-ops/README.md

 ## Info

-* Flux is configured to sync with the repository once per minute, you can force a syncronization with the script: `make sync`
+* Flux is configured to sync with the repository once per minute, you can force a syncronization with the command: `make sync`

 ## Credits / Links
 * Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987